“When diet is right, medicine is of no need; when diet is wrong, medicine is of no use.” -Ayurvedic Proverb

 Good body temperature (not too hot, not too cold)

-Practice staying awake when you get into an old bad habit and notice (without judgement) the results of that old habit.
+Practice staying awake when you get into an old bad habit and notice (without judgment) the results of that old habit.
 These shifts in awareness, linking effect to cause, are the KEYS to lasting change and growing self-awareness.
+Celebrate every little success and notice how you feel when you care for you agni.

 Here’s to better health and vitality through balanced digestion.